PompaEvanB/GrappleHookGamePrototypes/README.md

 The buttons all have hovering and pressed states.
 There is also a fade in between scenes.
 The movement of the games title logo makes the main menu feel alive.
 ## Choreography in code
 The title's movement is created using hand coded tweens within unity.

+# Core Gameplay
+## Audio Requirements
+- Background music loops and plays continuously.
+- Reeling sound effect only plays while the player is grappling.
+## Visual Requirements
+- The main character circle is a collection of sprites.
+- The level is generated using tilemaps.
+## Motion Requirements
+- The main point of the game is based on physics based grappling/reeling to get from point A to point B.
+## Progression Requirements
+- Progression is very basic at the moment, where progress is considered getting further and further up in the tower for a high score.
+In future builds, there will be a proper death state, and obstacles that will make reaching higher and higher more difficult.
+## Prefab Requirements
+- All of the level chunks that are stacked on top of one another are prefabs being randomly generated.
+- The main character is a prefab object that can be spawned.